zichen-wang-ac/R_portfolio/content/blogs/blog1.md

 output: html_document
 ---

-Hi, welcome to the analytic world of Zichen.
+Hi, welcome to the R analytic world of Zichen.

-Yes, I am Zichen, **Zichen WANG**, a girl from Beijing, China.
+I am Zichen, **Zichen WANG**, a girl from Beijing, China.

+I just began my adventure on data analytics.
+There's still a long story to tell you about how I got here.

+If you are interested, find me and let's chat ;).